 Kohn Shnier Architects’ dazzling pleated ceiling was surprisingly not the hardest part of this reno

 John Shnier, co-principal of Kohn Shnier Architects, had the solution.
 The first storey of the newly built home has an angular relationship with the lot, and the 20-square-metre kitchen is at its apex, facing north, west and east.
 Inside, a 3.5-metre-long island, made of white Thassos stone, sits in front of the L-shaped kitchen system, creating easy access to all points of the main floor.
 It facilitates “multi-directional movement,” says Shnier, “allowing many people to access the kitchen without creating dead-ends or conflicts.”
 Its backdrop of white oak cabinetry, treated with a non-VOC water-based stain, adds depth, making the interior look wider at this point.
 The faceted ceiling – off-the-shelf beadboard arranged in a herringbone pattern – “suppresses the visual immediacy of the kitchen, privileging tone and spatial qualities over such things as appliances and fixtures.”
 Surprisingly, the intricate-looking pleated ceiling was not the biggest challenge of this project; it was, according to Shnier, finding materials and finishes without plastics, chemicals and VOCs, or other allergens, and that did not seem forced or out of place with the overall design intent.
-But Kohn Shnier did just that, delivering on the entire checklist, spectacularly and sneeze-free.
+But Kohn Shnier did just that, delivering on the entire checklist for a sleek, modern kitchen, spectacularly and sneeze-free.